ErpNetDocs/winclient/introduction/navigators/coloring/coloring-by-row.md

 As an example, we will set all payments, overdue with more than 30 days, to show up in red.
 For that purpose, you can first open the respective menu:

-<b>Home Menu -> Finance -> Payments -> Payments Status </b>
+<b>Home Menu -> Finance -> Payments -> Payments status </b>

-The <b>Payments Status</b> navigator shows the payments due to/from your company for different contractors – customers, suppliers.
+The <b>Payments status</b> navigator shows the payments due to/from your company for different contractors – customers, suppliers.

-1. Click on <b>Show Data</b> and then right-click on the rows of the Navigator.
+1. Click on <b>Show data</b> and then right-click on the rows of the Navigator.
 From the displayed menu select Customize fields;
-2. The <b> Customize fields</b> window will open, then you need to click on the <b>Expression Format Conditions </b> button:
+2. The <b> Customize fields</b> window will open, then you need to click on the <b>Expression format conditions </b> button:

 ![Customize fields](pictures/customize-fileds.png)